hashicorp/go-extract/README.md

     // prepare config (these are the default values) config := config.NewConfig(
         config.WithAllowSymlinks(true),               // allow symlink creation
-        config.WithCacheInMemory(false),              // cache to disk if necessary config.WithContinueOnError(false),            // fail on error
+        config.WithCacheInMemory(false),              // cache to disk if input is a zip in a stream config.WithContinueOnError(false),            // fail on error
         config.WithContinueOnUnsupportedFiles(false), // don't on unsupported files
         config.WithCreateDestination(false),          // do not try to create specified destination